Skillshare Alternatives: 17 Top Picks For You To Check Out

 Coursera is an eLearning platform that worked with major colleges such as Stanford, Yale, and Princeton.
 And they created one of the best learning experiences in short, digestible learning modules.

 This site is also noted for its professional teaching capability and industrial-level excellence.
-You may get a real degree by enrolling in Coursera's handpicked programs.
+You may get a real degree by enrolling in Coursera's handpicked programs (such as one of these easy degrees that pay well).
 (The degree program cost can range from $10,000 to $25,000.)

 You also have lifetime access to specialize in various courses and degrees.
 There are 827 beginners, 619 mixed-level, 322 intermediate, and 34 advanced courses available on Coursera.